Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 Once you have some wins, bring in more people.
 Train them.
 Add new initiatives.
 Increase the pace gradually.

-But don’t try to do everything at once.
-This is the mistake I see most often.
-People want to start and immediately fix everything, bring in consultants, and launch a full accessibility program.
+But be careful not to burn yourself out.
+This is the mistake I see most often: people want to start and immediately fix everything, bring in consultants, and launch a full accessibility program.
 The energy is great.
 But if you try to grow too fast without those small seeds planted first, you will burn out.
 Your team will burn out.
 And the movement dies.
+This is a marathon, not a sprint.
+Forty-two kilometers, not a hundred-meter dash.
+Pace yourself.

 Beyond the business case: accessibility is a universal right